Game of Boyles: Plot

-Charles's (Joe Lo Truglio) great-uncle, Pappy (Hal Alpert), dies.
-Jake (Andy Samberg) and Terry (Terry Crews) agree to accompany him to the funeral, which involves taking the coffin with them to get Pappy's body from the Boyle farm.
+Charles's (Joe Lo Truglio) great-uncle, Pappy (Hal Alpert), dies and he has been chosen to give the eulogy.
+Jake (Andy Samberg) and Terry (Terry Crews) agree to accompany him to the funeral, Jake out of boredom due to his suspension, and Terry to get a little time away from his daughters, who are keen on playing pranks on him for TikTok.
+They arrive at Pappy's farm, which is overrun with nutria, animals that the Boyles consider to be pets and a source of milk.

-At the farm, Charles's cousin, Sam (Christopher Gehrman), explains that Pappy left no will and his son Lyndon (Gregg Binkley) could try to get his fortune.
-Jake then inspects the body and tells Charles's family that Pappy was poisoned and he suspects Lyndon was involved.
-Jake, Terry and Charles then question members of the family, who all claim that Lyndon was acting strangely at Pappy's birthday party.
-Lyndon admits arguing with Pappy, but it was not over the will, it was over missing a Zoom family meeting.
-Jake finds poison in the barn along with a piece of hair and has everyone in the house give a piece of their hair for a DNA test.
-However, when the results come back, Jake finds that all of the DNA of the Boyles indicates they are related, except for Charles.
+At the farm, Charles's cousin, Sam (Christopher Gehrman), explains that Pappy's will, which leaves his estate to the Council of Cousins, is missing, and if not found, Pappy's son Lyndon (Gregg Binkley) will inherit everything.
+Jake then inspects the body and tells the cousins that Pappy was poisoned and he suspects Lyndon, as having the most to gain.
+Terry thinks Jake is just desperate to have a case to work, but he and Charles agree to help him question other members of the family, who all claim that Lyndon was acting strangely at Pappy's birthday party.
+Lyndon admits having argued with Pappy, but not over the will; it was over having missed a Zoom family meeting the previous summer.
+Lyndon claims that he'd gone to the barn to prove he was a loyal member of the family by trying to open the original heirloom jar of "grandmother dough" which only "the one true Boyle" can open, that no one has been able to open in over a hundred years, but Jake finds poison in the barn along with a strand of hair and insists that Lyndon give him one of his own hairs for DNA testing.
+Sam suggests everyone's DNA be tested so Lyndon won't feel singled out.
+However, when the results come back, the hair is revealed to be from a rodent.
+In addition, Charles is revealed to not biologically be a Boyle.